-Fund Name and Manager Asset Class, Active or Passive Objective Lower to Mediur n Risk Prudential All Stocks Corporate Bond Fund Prudential Corporate Bond, Active Objective: The investment strategy of the fund is to purchase units in the M&G PP All Stocks Corporate Bond Fund - the underlying fund.
-Underlying Fund Objective: The fund invests mainly in high quality Sterling corporate bonds across the range of maturities.
-The fund is actively managed against its benchmark, the iBoxx Sterling Non-Gilts Index.
-The fund may also hold UK government gilts and limited amounts of high yield and hedged non-sterling corporate bonds.
-Derivative instruments may be used for efficient portfolio fund management.
-Performance Objective: To outperform the benchmark by Prudential Dynamic Growth II Fund Prudential Multi-Asset, Active 0.80% a year (before charges) on a rolling three year basis.
-The fund aims to deliver long term growth through investing in a diversified range of assets both in the UK and globally.
+Fund Name and Manager Asset Class, Active or Passive Objective Prudential Dynamic Growth II Fund Prudential Multi-Asset, Active The fund aims to deliver long term growth through investing in a diversified range of assets both in the UK and globally.
 At any time, the fund will invest at least 10% of its assets in equities but not more than 40%.
 Investments are managed across asset classes and across world markets with a focus on long run investment potential as forecast on a rolling 10 years basis.
 The fund may invest in a range of permitted assets which include equities, bonds, property and cash accessed directly or indirectly via appropriate fund vehicles.
 The fund may include other assets as deemed appropriate by both the manager and current regulations.
 Prudential Fixed Interest Fund Prudential Government Bond, Active Objective: The investment strategy of the fund is to purchase units in the M&G PP Fixed Interest Fund - the underlying fund.
 Underlying Fund Objective: The fund invests mainly in UK government gilts.
 The fund is actively managed against its benchmark, the iBoxx Sterling Gilts Index.
 The fund can also invest in overseas government bonds and corporate bonds issued by UK and overseas companies and institutions.
 Exposure to short-term exchange rate movements from any overseas holdings is mitigated by hedging.
 Performance Objective: To outperform the benchmark by 0.75% a year (before charges) on a rolling three year basis.
+Prudential With- Profits Fund Prudential Multi-Asset, Active Objective: The fund aims to produce growth over the medium to long-term (5 to 10 years or more) while smoothing some of the ups and downs of short-term investment performance.
+The fund spreads investment risk by investing in a range of different asset types, which currently includes UK and international equities, property, fixed interest securities, index-linked securities and other specialist investments.